Archived Knowledge Base articles from T.I. Performance.

 J3 Chip Installation Steps

-1. Remove the passenger side kick panel and unscrew the ECU retaining bracket.
-In AU vehicles, this bracket is riveted in.
-You will need to drill/punch out the rivet, which can be replaced with a screw.
+Note: In AU vehicles, this bracket is bolted in with a shear bolt – you will need to cut a slot to unscrew, or drill/punch out the bolt, which can be replaced with a screw.

 2. Unbolt the ECU connector using a 10mm socket and remove the ECU from the car.
 Pry off the cap which covers the J3 port on the bottom of the ECU.
 Note on EB-ED V8 ECUs there is a screw and sticker which must be removed.